SijieLuo/DACA-Net/README.md

 | AP (Sc) | 97.1    | 93.1   | 93.1    | 97.8   | 98.5    | 96.6    | 96.6     | 96.7 |
 | mAP     | 95.2    | 94.4   | 94.4    | 95.4   | 96.5    | 95.4    | 94.4     | 97.1 |

-The model weight files can be downloaded at:
+The model weight files can be downloaded at: https://pan.baidu.com/s/1zj2D1yZ1SHY-j2yJOWyEZg?pwd=1357.

 ## **Acknowledge**
+The code base is built with ultralytics.
+Thanks for the great implementations!

+## **Citation**